-Cost Estimate: QRA determines the cost contingency that should be provided to cater for risks that could cause the project not to be completed within the estimated budget.
+CAPEX Estimate: The QRA informs the cost contingency that should be provided to cater for the uncertainty of completing the project within its defined budget.

-Time estimate: QRA determines the schedule contingency that should be provided to cater for risks that could affect the on time delivery of the project.
+Time estimate: The QRA informs the schedule contingency that should be provided to cater for the uncertainty of completing the project within its defined timeframe.